airsoftnorge/TECP/README.md

 # Ideas for future expansion

-* Have points revert to initial state after a set amount of time ✔️
+* Optional: Have points revert to initial state after a set amount of time ✔️
-* Display status on the box.
+* Optional: Support 16x2 LCD display giving you the state of the point.
 * Activate spawn points based on currently owned points.
 * Force capture order